owncloud-docker/compose-playground/examples/hetzner-deploy/README.md

  * `./make_aarnet_eos.sh` -- run an eos setup, but no ocis there yet.

- * `./make_machine.sh` -- creates a machine and returns its IP-ADDR.
+ * `./make_machine.sh` -- creates a machine and returns its IP address.
    This is a general purpose script, check out the command line options.
+   In case of OC_DEPLOY_ADDR=localhost, an attempt is made to return the IP address associated with the default route.
    The other scripts are actually wrappers on this one.
+Read and modify them.
+(But don't read make_machine.sh -- it does magic).

 In each case, wait several minutes, until the setup is done.
 Follow the instructions on screen.

-You can tear down hetzner machines either from the hetzne web GUI, or by using the command line.
+You can tear down a Hetzner machines either from https://console.hetzner.cloud, or by using the command line.
 In both cases, you will be prompted with the machine name again, and will have to confirm.

   * `./destroy_machine.sh MACHINE_NAME` -- destroy one specific machine.